paolofrancioso/telegrambot-amazon-bitly/README.md

 # Amazon Offers Telegram Bot

 This project is a Telegram Bot connected to a Telegram Channel that check Amazon offers and send them to your Channel.
 Original Project was from Samir Salman.
 This version adds a few options and has the Bitly functionalities embedded.
+Furthermore it increase performances limiting the number of calls to Amazon.

 ## Requirements